Rania-Ossama/PCA-for-Facial-Recognition/README.md

-Eigenfaces – PCA for Facial Recognition

-Transforming high-dimensional facial data into meaningful patterns.

-A professional module that computes eigenfaces using PCA from preprocessed face images, enabling visualization, dimensionality reduction, and downstream facial recognition.

-Project Overview
+Overview

-This module is part of a collaborative project to implement facial recognition with PCA (Eigenfaces).

-Computes the mean face from training data.

-Performs eigen decomposition on the reduced covariance matrix.

-Generates eigenfaces, the principal components of the face dataset.
+This module implements Principal Component Analysis (PCA) for facial recognition.
+Its main goal is to compute eigenfaces, which are the principal components of a high-dimensional face dataset.

-Visualizes top eigenfaces and cumulative variance explained.

-Saves outputs for projection, reconstruction, and recognition in Member 4.

-Features
-Step	Description	Status
+Eigenfaces capture the most significant patterns of variation in facial images and form a lower-dimensional subspace for representing faces.

+Responsibilities / Tasks
-Load Preprocessed Data	Load X_centered.npy, mean_face.npy, and L.npy from Member 2	Done
+1. Load Preprocessed Data
-Eigen Decomposition	Compute eigenvalues and eigenvectors of reduced covariance	Done Compute Eigenfaces	Transform eigenvectors to original space and normalize	Done Visualization	Display top 10 eigenfaces & plot cumulative variance	Done Save Outputs	Save eigenfaces.npy and eigenvalues.npy for Member 4	Done Technical Details

-Reduced Covariance Trick: Use L = X_centered * X_centered.T to avoid huge D×D covariance.
+Load the mean-centered training data (X_centered.npy) prepared by Member 2.

+Load the mean face (mean_face.npy) and reduced covariance matrix (L.npy).

+2. Eigen Decomposition

+Perform eigenvalue decomposition on the reduced covariance matrix to obtain principal components.

+Sort eigenvalues and eigenvectors in descending order of explained variance.

-Eigenfaces Calculation:
+3. Compute Eigenfaces
-eigenfaces = X_centered.T * eigenvectors
-Normalize each column vector.

-Visualization: Reshape eigenfaces (10000,) → (100,100) for plotting.

-Variance Explained: Each eigenvalue represents the variance captured; cumulative variance plot shows contribution of top components.
+Transform the eigenvectors from the reduced covariance space to the original image space.

+Normalize the resulting eigenfaces.

+4. Visualization

+Display the top 10 eigenfaces as grayscale images to illustrate dominant facial patterns.

+Plot cumulative variance explained by principal components.

+5. Save Outputs for Downstream Tasks

+Save the eigenfaces (eigenfaces.npy) and eigenvalues (eigenvalues.npy) for use by Member 4 (projection, reconstruction, and recognition).

 Data Used

-Inputs: X_centered.npy, mean_face.npy, L.npy (preprocessed by Member 2)
+Inputs from Member 2:

+X_centered.npy: Mean-centered training images (shape: N × D)

+mean_face.npy: Mean face vector (shape: D,)

+L.npy: Reduced covariance matrix (shape: N × N)

+Assumptions:

-Image size: 100 × 100 pixels
+Each image is 100 × 100 pixels.

-Normalization: Pixel values scaled to [0,1]
+Data has been preprocessed, flattened, and normalized to [0,1].

 Outputs

-eigenfaces.npy – Eigenfaces in original image space (10000 × N)
+eigenfaces.npy: Eigenfaces in the original image space (shape: D × N)

-eigenvalues.npy – Corresponding eigenvalues (N,)
+eigenvalues.npy: Corresponding eigenvalues (shape: N,)

+Visual outputs:

+Top 10 eigenfaces

-Visualizations: Top 10 eigenfaces, cumulative variance plot
+Cumulative variance explained plot

 Used by Member 4 to:

-Project faces into eigenface space
+Project new faces into eigenface space

-Reconstruct faces from selected components
+Reconstruct faces

-Perform recognition using Euclidean distance
+Perform recognition based on Euclidean distances

-Tech Stack
-Layer	Technology
-Language	Python
-Libraries	NumPy, Matplotlib, Pandas
-Data	Preprocessed CelebA-500 images
-Output	.npy files for eigenfaces & eigenvalues
-Quick Start (Run Locally)
-# Clone repo
-git clone <your-repo-url>
-cd Member3_Eigenfaces

-# Install requirements
-pip install -r requirements.txt

-# Run notebook or script
-jupyter notebook Member3_Eigenfaces.ipynb
+Technical Details
+Eigenfaces Calculation

+Use reduced covariance trick:
+L = X_centered * X_centered.T (N × N) to avoid computing huge D × D covariance.

+Perform eigen decomposition: np.linalg.eigh(L) → eigenvectors and eigenvalues.

+Transform eigenvectors to original space: eigenfaces = X_centered.T * eigenvectors

+Normalize each eigenface:
+eigenfaces[:, i] / np.linalg.norm(eigenfaces[:, i])

+Visualization

+Reshape each eigenface from 10,000-dimensional vector → 100 × 100 pixels

+Display grayscale images using matplotlib

+Variance Explained

+Each eigenvalue corresponds to the variance captured by its eigenface

+Cumulative variance plot shows how many eigenfaces are needed to capture most of the dataset’s variance

 References

 Turk, M., & Pentland, A. (1991).
 Eigenfaces for Recognition.
 Journal of Cognitive Neuroscience, 3(1), 71–86.

-Python Libraries: NumPy, Matplotlib
+Python libraries: numpy, matplotlib